THIS PROJECT IS CLOSED FOR 2020 and we reopen in Sept 2021

 The project takes place in your school and is completely free, it is open to all secondary schools in and around London.
 The team will run mock interviews with your students then feedback on the interview and offer careers advice.

-There are only a limited number of places which will be filled on a first-come first-served basis.
+There are only a limited number of places which will be filled on a first-come first-served basis, (we also need to ensure a geographical spread).

-The Goldman Sachs employees will have been prepared and practiced to help your students, The Film and Video Workshop has 20 years experience working with young people in schools and will facilitate and manage the project.
+The Goldman Sachs employees will be volunteering to help your students, The Film and Video Workshop has 20 years experience working with young people in schools and will facilitate and manage the project.
 The team will work in a large open area and the students will be interviewed individually by one or two GS employees.

-The students will be interviewed for a “student position” in their school so they will be skilled and experienced at the fictional job they are being interviewed for.
-This will let the GS staff and student focus on interview technique.
-The feedback session will unpick the student’s responses and together the GS staff and student will work on improving the student’s skills.
+The students will be interviewed for a position of their choice, that is, they should prepare for an interview for a job or training place they think they are likely to get in the future.
+The feedback session that follows will unpick the student’s responses and interview technique and together the GS staff and student will work on improving the student’s skills.

 The GS staff will also talk about their routes to employment, offer employment skills advice and other key tips for getting and keeping a job.